nicoverbruggen/NickelHintFix/README.md

 Ligatures/kerning stay on throughout — the point is to keep `optimizeLegibility` *and* have text render correctly.
 Cause + mechanism for each fix is in **[docs/how-it-works.md](docs/how-it-works.md)**.

+## Prerequisite: enable optimizeLegibility

+Fix 1 (glyph wobble) is the standout — it's independent of everything below, needs no configuration, and is arguably the biggest single improvement the mod makes.
+It just works.

+Fixes 2–4, by contrast, only do anything when Kobo's WebKit **`optimizeLegibility`** text-rendering path is turned on — that's the path they correct.
+It's off by default and is a manual opt-in in the Kobo config file (**not** a UI setting).
+Edit `KOBOeReader/.kobo/Kobo/Kobo eReader.conf` and add:

+    [Reading]
+    webkitTextRendering=optimizeLegibility

+Then reboot.
+With this off, the vertical and justification fixes will correctly log that they engaged, but you won't see a difference because the broken render path is never taken — while Fix 1 keeps improving every book regardless.

 ## Screenshots

 <!-- TODO: drop before/after images into docs/img/ and they'll render here -->